ONTO-TDMpopulation/Ontology-Population/README.md

 The ontology used is based on the core ontology ONTO-TDM (Ontology for Teaching Domaon Modeling) specifically designed to represent and describe a discipline, focusing on its application in learning-by-doing scenarios.
 The primary aim of this ontology is to provide a comprehensive framework that captures the essential elements of a discipline, including its concepts, relationships, functions, and rules.
-The resulting ontology can be found in the ontology directory.
+The resulting ontology can be found in the ontology directory "https://github.com/ONTO-TDMpopulation/Ontology-Population/tree/main/Ontology".

 ## Code
 1. Text Extraction